mingyeeee/RUhacks2021/README.md

 ### Image Classification using MobileNetv2

-AugmentEd uses image classification to identify pictures and triggers `vision.py` which will then render the correct virtual simulation on the piece of paper.
+AugmentEd uses image classification to identify pictures and triggers `vision.py` that will then render the correct virtual simulation on the piece of paper.

 ``` Results of the trained model ```
 ![](https://user-images.githubusercontent.com/11446741/116830226-a4cae280-ab5d-11eb-914e-9f2e2e86face.png)